alexis-earley/Foundations_of_Image_Processing_Project/README.md

 This was a project I participated in through one of my first programming classes.
-To do it, I initially studied the organization of .tga image files.
+I initially studied the organization of .tga image files.
 I was then able to use this knowledge to load the images provided (contained in the "input" folder) and construct the rest of the code.
 I used basic image manipulation processes, such as multiplying, overlaying, and rotating, to manipulate various inputs.
 In total, I completed ten different tasks.
 After each one, the results were stored in a new .tga image file.